cmayomsft/BotToBot-Handoff/CSharp/README.md

     {
         var message = await result;

-        // If we got here, it's because something other than a navigation command was sent to the bot (navigation commands are handled in NavigationScorable middleware),
+        // If we got here, its because something other than a navigation command was sent to the bot (navigation commands are handled in NavigationScorable middleware),
         //  and this dialog only supports navigation commands, so explain bot doesn't understand the message. await this.StartOverAsync(context, string.Format(Resources.Do_Not_Understand, message.Text));
     }